HalmstadStudentkar/magazino/readme.txt

 Google webfonts used: Passion One and Fjalla One

-Supported browsers: Firefox, Opera, Chrome, Safari and IE9+.
-Some css3 styles like shadows and rounder corners are not working on IE8.
+Supported browsers: Firefox, Opera, Chrome, Safari and IE9+ (Some css3 styles like shadows and rounded corners are not supported by IE8 and below).

 For free themes support, please contact us http://wpthemes.co.nz/contact/

+IMPORTANT NOTES:
+ * Any post set as "Sticky" will be automatically added to the homepage slider.
+ * The homepage slider is only activated if there is at least 2 featured/sticky posts.
+ * For the slider featured image, the ideal width is at least 1000px and the ideal height is at least 300px.
+Any part of the featured image that exceeds this dimension will be automatically cropped.
+ * The ideal size for the featured image on the homepage grid thumbnails is 300x300 pixels.
+ * If there is no featured image set for a post, the first image found will be used instead.
+This works both for the slider and the grid thumbnails.

 ============================================
 This theme uses Toolbox as a theme framework